casper-network/docs-archive/dapp/intro.md

 Introduction
 ============

 Welcome to the CasperLabs project, implemented as a new permissionless decentralized, public blockchain.
 Our open source Turing-complete smart contract platform is backed by a proof-of-stake (PoS) consensus algorithm, and WebAssembly (Wasm).
-Our particular consensus protocol in the CBC Casper family, built on Vlad Zamfir’s correct-by-construction (CBC) Casper work, is provably safe and live under partial synchrony without an in-protocol fault tolerance threshold.
+Our particular consensus protocol in the CBC Casper family, built on Vlad Zamfir’s correct-by-construction (CBC) Casper work, is provably safe and live under partial synchrony.

 Read our [Tech Spec](https://techspec.casperlabs.io/en/latest/) to learn more about what we're building and become a community contributor.